bpucker/MybMonday/README.md

 ### (66) MIXTA-MYB in _Marchantia polymorpha_ ###

-> **_<a href="https://twitter.com/boas_pucker/status/1528609171393982464">TWEET</a>:_** MIXTA-MYB MpSBG9 regulates the cutin biosynthesis in Marchantia polymorpha.
+> **Post:** MIXTA-MYB MpSBG9 regulates the cutin biosynthesis in Marchantia polymorpha.
 This suggest a role of the MIXTA-MYB lineage in the evolution of the cuticle #MybMonday (https://doi.org/10.1111/nph.16997)

 <a href="https://twitter.com/boas_pucker/status/1528609171393982464">
 <img alt="MIXTA-MYB in _Marchantia polymorpha_ (Tweet #66)" src="https://pbs.twimg.com/media/FTW6hiKXwAM_VHX?format=jpg&name=large" width="40%" height="40%">